acediaye/MyRepo/readme.txt

 git commit -a: any changes to files that are currently tracked will be automatically staged, new files wont be staged and need to be manually added

-git rm -r <filename.txt>: remove a file or folder
+git rm -r <filename.txt>: remove a file or folder git rm --cached <filename>: remove a file from staged

 git log: commit history, list out commits and their details like author, date, and comment messages git diff <source> <targetbranch>: preview changes before merging